Modeling $(\infty,1)$-categories with Segal spaces: Introduction

 To define examples of $(\infty, 1)$-categories using complete Segal spaces, it is often easier to first construct a Segal space and then replace it abstractly by a Dwyer--Kan equivalent complete Segal space.
 Several instances of this approach appear in the literature, including: \begin{itemize} \item the various types of $(\infty,1)$-categories of bordisms from \cite{LurieTFT,CS}, \item the Morita $(\infty,1)$-category of associative algebras and bimodules from \cite{Haugseng}, \item the $(\infty,1)$-category of $(\infty, 1)$-categories and correspondences from \cite{AF}, \item the $(\infty,1)$-category $BM$ with one object and monoid $M$ as endomorphisms, \item the localization of $(\infty,1)$-categories admitting a calculus of fractions from \cite{Nuiten}. \end{itemize} In these examples, it is not always easy to explicitly describe the space of objects of their complete Segal space model, that is, their underlying $\infty$-groupoid.
 Because of this, the completeness condition can often feel inconvenient in practice, and its necessity is called into question by the fact that weak equivalences between Segal spaces are already the Dwyer--Kan equivalences.
 One may therefore wonder if the completeness step can be avoided entirely, motivating the following question:

-\begin{question} Is there a model of $(\infty,1)$-categories in which the fibrant objects are the Segal spaces and the weak equivalences between fibrant objects are the Dwyer--Kan equivalences?\footnote{This question seems to have already been asked 14 years ago in a MathSciNet post by Schommer-Pries: \url{https://mathoverflow.net/questions/29728/a-model-category-of-segal-spaces}} \end{question}
+\begin{question} Is there a model of $(\infty,1)$-categories in which the fibrant objects are the Segal spaces and the weak equivalences between fibrant objects are the Dwyer--Kan equivalences?\footnote{This question was asked 14 years ago in a MathOverflow post by Chris Schommer-Pries: \url{https://mathoverflow.net/questions/29728/a-model-category-of-segal-spaces}} \end{question}

-A first attempt at answering this question was given by replacing the completeness condition with a discreteness condition, requiring the space of objects to be a set.
-This was formalized through a model structure, first constructed by Pellissier \cite{Pellissier} and further studied by Bergner \cite{Bergnerfibrant,Bergner} and Simpson \cite{Simpson}, in which the fibrant objects are the \emph{Segal categories}, i.e., the simplicial spaces $X\colon \Dop \to \sset$ that satisfy the Segal condition and such that the space of objects $X_0$ is a set.
-Notably, since the requirement that $X_0$ be a set is not a homotopical condition, the model structure cannot be defined on the whole category of simplicial spaces.
-Instead, it must be restricted to the full subcategory $\cP\cat(\sset)$ consisting of those simplicial spaces whose level $0$ is a set, referred to as \emph{precategory objects} in $\sset$.
+One possible way to address this question is by restricting to a subcategory of simplicial spaces and modeling $(\infty,1)$-categories with \emph{Segal categories}.
+These were originally introduced by Hirschowitz and Simpson \cite{HS} and in fact predate the notion of complete Segal spaces.
+They arise as the fibrant objects of a model structure, first constructed by Pellissier \cite{Pellissier} and further studied by Bergner \cite{Bergnerfibrant,Bergner} and Simpson \cite{Simpson}.
+In this model, the completeness condition on a Segal space is replaced by a discreteness condition, requiring the space of objects to be a set.
+Since this is notably not a homotopical condition, this model structure can only be defined on the full subcategory $\cP\cat(\sset)$ consisting of those simplicial spaces whose level $0$ is a set, referred to as \emph{precategory objects} in $\sset$.
 However, this discreteness condition is not satisfied by all of the above examples, e.g.~not by the $(\infty, 1)$-category of bordisms, and it is not always convenient to choose a set of vertices in the space of objects of a Segal space.

 In this paper, we provide a positive answer to the above question.
 We construct a model structure on the category of simplicial spaces, where the fibrant objects are the Segal spaces, and the ``completeness'' or ``discreteness'' condition is transferred to the cofibrant objects.
 Specifically, the cofibrant objects are defined to be the simplicial spaces $X\colon \Dop \to \sset$ such that the space of objects $X_0$ is weakly homotopy equivalent to a set.
 The following result is proven in \cref{sec:existence} and is stated as \cref{thm:MS}.